Hornbill-Docs/data-imports-guide/data-imports-guide/cloud-users/googleworkspace.md

-# Setting Up Your First Google Workspace User Import
+# Setting up your Google Workspace user import

-Before you can start importing user data from Google Workspace, there are a few setup steps to follow.
+To import user data from Google Workspace, you must first complete a one-time preparation step: you must [set up a KeySafe key](/data-imports-guide/cloud-users/googleworkspace#setting-up-a-keysafe-key).
+Then, for each import you do, there are [configuration steps to perform](/data-imports-guide/cloud-users/googleworkspace#creating-an-import-configuration).

----
+Before you begin, make sure you [understand the ways of filtering the data you import](/data-imports-guide/cloud-users/googleworkspace#filtering-import-only-the-users-you-need).

+## How many separate imports will you do?
+If you have both Full Users and Basic Users, you will likely want to do two imports.
+This is because all users brought in from a single import get assigned the same user type.
+You cannot import all of your users in one import and then afterward specify that some of them are are Full Users and others are Basic Users.
+You will need to do *more* than two imports if you'll have more than two user types.
+Plan accordingly based on how many different groups you will organize your users into.

-## Step 1: Set Up a Keysafe Key
+## Setting up a Keysafe Key

 To securely connect Hornbill to your Google Workspace, you’ll first need to create something called a **Keysafe Key**.